-Programme Structures & Requirements 12.1 Overall Programme Structure
+12 Programme Structures & Requirements

+12.1 Overall Programme Structure

 This programme leads to the award of the Bachelor of Arts Honours degree (BA(Hons)) in Theological & Pastoral Studies.
 The normal length of time a full-time student spends on the programme is three academic years of three terms each.
 The first two years are (effectively) the DipHE in TPS, and the programme is therefore often referred to as 'the BA year'; students effectively spend one academic year of three terms on the specific BA(Hons) study, studying 40 credits per term.
-However, the short dissertations and projects, if studied, are taken over a term and a half.
-The award may also be studied on a part-time basis by studying a maximum of 80 credits per academic year, with no more than 40 credits being taken in any one term.
+However, the short dissertations and projects, if studied, are taken over two terms.
+The award may also be studied on a part-time basis.

-Students will be awarded the BA(Hons) once they have attained grade C or better for the DipHE modules, and 12^1 or better for the BA(Hons) modules, giving a total of 360 credits worth of modules (240 of these as for the DipHE, the further 120 at specific BA(Hons)-level).
+Students will be awarded the BA(Hons) once they have attained grade C or better for the DipHE modules, and 121 or better for the BA(Hons) modules, giving a total of 360 credits worth of modules (240 of these as for the DipHE, the further 120 at specific BA(Hons)-level).
 The classification of the resulting BA(Hons) degree is based on the grades of the 'BA year' only and not on the grades of the preceding DipHE in TPS.